-The government has surveyed UK businesses and charities to find out how they approach cyber security and gain insight into the cyber security issues faced by organisations.
-The research informs government policy on cyber security and how government works with industry to make the UK one of the most secure places to do business online.
+The government has surveyed UK businesses, charities and educational institutions to find out how they approach cyber security and gain insight into the cyber security issues they face.
+The research informs government policy on cyber security and how government works with industry to build a prosperous and resilient digital UK.

 Respondents were asked about their approach to cyber security and any breaches or attacks over the 12 months before the interview.
-Main survey interviews took place between October and December 20209.
-Qualitative follow up interviews took place in January and February 2021.
+Main survey interviews took place between October 2022 and January 2023.
+Qualitative follow up interviews took place in December 2022 and January 2023.

 The UK Statistics Authority